ServBay Web Server Troubleshooting Guide

 orphp-fpm: pool www

 .
-If the process isn’t there, PHP-FPM is either not running or has crashed.
-You can start PHP via the ServBay UI or using theservbayctl
+If not present, PHP-FPM is not started or has crashed.
+Start PHP from the ServBay UI or viaservbayctl

-command.Check Backend Script (like PHP) Error Logs: If your web server logs indicate FastCGI or backend script errors, examine the corresponding language error logs.
+.Check Backend Script (PHP) Error Logs: If the web server log points to FastCGI or backend errors, inspect the backend language logs.

 /Applications/ServBay/var/logs/php/php_error.log